oleksandr-romashko/goit-pycore-hw-04/README.md

 * Output: "Contact updated." or an error message if the name isn't found

 4. The "phone [name]" command
-We’ll create a function show_phone for this:
+We'll create a function show_phone for this:
 * Input: "phone John"
 * Output: [phone number] or an error message if the name isn't found

 5. The "all" command
-We’ll create a function show_all for this:
+We'll create a function show_all for this:
 * Input: "all"
 * Output: All saved contacts with their phone numbers

 6. The "close" or "exit" commands
-Since these should terminate the program, we don’t need a separate function:
+Since these should terminate the program, we don't need a separate function:
 * Input: either of these words
 * Output: "Good bye!" and the bot stops running

-Any command that doesn’t match the formats above will be considered invalid, and the bot will output: "Invalid command."
+Any command that doesn't match the formats above will be considered invalid, and the bot will output: "Invalid command."

 Let's Start with a Simple Version of the CLI Bot:
 ```python